OliviliK/MiniSumo/EmBitz_STM32Cube/README.md

 * Click OK to see the additions
 * Click OK to include all files
 * Click OK to iclude both Debug and Release
-* In project tree select: Sources, CMSIS, Device, ST, [device series], Source, Templates
+* In project tree select: Sources, Drivers, CMSIS, Device, ST, [device series], Source, Templates
 * In the Templates, under __arm__, __gcc__, and __iar__, there are startup assembly files (extension small s) and all of theme have to be removed
   * In some newer versions of STM32CubeMX, the extra assembly files are not created
 * Right click the file name and select "Remove file from project" for these 3 files